 Contribution Margin is equal to the product of the sales price per unit and the total variable costs per unit, i.e., Contribution = Selling Price per Unit – Variable cost per unit

-- The formula for Quick ratio
+- The formula for the Quick ratio

 (Current Assets – Inventory) / (Current Liabilities) is the quick ratio